LinKCoding/jekyll-now/_posts/2017-7-30-Concise-Coding.md

 end
 # => "hello world"
 ```
+Note: if you do use the `return` keyword, it will return the value and "return early" meaning any line of code written after the return will not be evaluated.

-Again, to reiterate, know the tools at your disposal and when to use them.
+Know the tools at your disposal and when to use them.
 If you were to explain Ruby to a beginner, you might want to include `return` in your code and eventual introduce them to the concept of implicit returns.
 On the other hand, if you know that your code is being read by a fellow Rubyist, they might give you an odd stare after seeing all the `return`s. `¯\_(ツ)_/¯`

 ### Ternary Operators
 Ternary operator isn't a concept unique to Ruby.
 In fact a quick search on [wikipedia](https://en.wikipedia.org/wiki/%3F:) will pull an enormous list of languages that this conditional operator.

 Conditionals are usually written in the following format (again with Ruby)